tu-delft-library/planning_for_rdm/book/stage_3.md

 <br>

 ### Additional resources about documentation
-To learn more about different types of documentation, visit these resources:
+To learn more about different types of documentation, visit these resources and supporting tools:

 - For more information about how to set up and use a digital lab notebook, visit the TU Delft Library's page on <a href="https://www.tudelft.nl/en/library/data-management/research-data-management/electronic-lab-notebook-for-research-data-management" target="_blank"> electronic lab notebooks for research data management. </a>

-- To learn more about how to document the process of developing and prototyping software, visit the Digital Competency Center's <a href="https://www.tudelft.nl/en/library/data-management/research-data-management/electronic-lab-notebook-for-research-data-management" target="_blank"> guide for software documentation. </a>
+- To learn more about how to document the process of developing and prototyping software, visit the Digital Competency Center's <a href="https://tu-delft-dcc.github.io/docs/software/documentation/" target="_blank"> guide for software documentation. </a>

 - For a detailed overview of documentation strategies and best practices, see the University of Helsinki's publication <a href="https://zenodo.org/records/1914401" target="_blank">Making a research project understandable - Guide for data documentation. </a>

 ## *Key question: What are your planned file naming conventions and folder structure?*
 At the **beginning of a project**, it’s helpful to determine an **FNC (File Naming Convention)**, or “file naming schema,” for each set of research data that you will gather, create, or store to work with.

 Ideally, files are named and organised in a way that helps to document the process or sequence that you followed to gather the data.
 For example, file names can provide hints about why/how each piece of data is relevant by indicating the order in which the data were collected and/or the collection method.
 Effective file naming and documentation of file naming schema makes it easier to retrace your steps in a project when it’s time to analyse your results.

-And clear folder organisation and naming makes it easier to find everything quickly when it's time to write your report.
+Clear folder organisation and naming makes it easier to find everything quickly when it's time to write your report.
+A clearly defined folder structure also helps to distinguish between the research data and research objects generated during the different stages of your project.

 ### Additional resources about file & folder naming
 To dive into the topic of file and folder naming in more detail, see these additional resources: